grassmunk/Chicago95/INSTALL.md

 This will add the MS-DOS prompt.
 You will get a C prompt by default.
 If the previous command had an exit code other than 0 you will get an F prompt.
 If you are in a git repository you will git a G prompt, followed by the branch (in yellow) and the status (clean in green, dirty in red).

 To get the startup message, add the contents of `Extras/ZSHDOSrc` to your `.zshrc` file: `cat Extras/ZSHDOSrc >> ~/.zshrc`.

+#### Windows 95 login startup sound
+Copy the file `Extras/Microsoft Windows 95 Startup Sound.ogg` to `/home/$USER/.themes/Chicago95/misc/Microsoft Windows 95 Startup Sound.ogg` or where ever you want.

+- Open XFCE Settings Manager > Session and Startup > Application Autostart tab
+- Add a new entry
+- Give it a name and a command similar to the following: `play /home/$USER/.themes/Chicago95/misc/Microsoft\ Windows\ 95\ Startup\ Sound.ogg`